top of page

 How Magnesium and Oral Health Are Connected

-Without enough of it, calcium and vitamin D are like recruits with no drill sergeant.
+Without enough magnesium, calcium, and vitamin D are like eager recruits with no drill sergeant.

-In one study, subjects were given high calcium and vitamin D without magnesium.
-All but one became calcium-deficient.
+In one study, participants were given high amounts of calcium and vitamin D without magnesium.
+Nearly all became calcium-deficient.
+When magnesium was reintroduced, calcium levels rose again.
+(Source)

-Magnesium is often referred to as the “master mineral” for a good reason.
-Studies suggest a strong connection between magnesium and oral health, showing that this mineral not only helps maintain bone density but also supports gum tissue and helps keep inflammation in check.
+Magnesium is often called the “master mineral,” and for good reason.
+Research continues to show strong links between magnesium and oral health, from bone density to gum tissue integrity and inflammation control.

 Gum Health & Inflammation Control